Infolinks

 GROUP BY &BREAK_COL;

-.
-At runtime, the user of the report can provide a value for a parameter called GROUP_BY_COLUMN
+BREAK_COL is used to change both the SELECT list and the GROUP BY clause at runtime.
+The Initial Value of the parameter &BREAK_COL is JOB.
+At runtime, the user of the report can provide a value for a parameter called GROUP_BY_COLUMN (of data type Character).

-, you call the following PL/SQL procedure and pass it the value of GROUP_BY_COLUMN
+In the Validation Trigger for GROUP_BY_COLUMN, you call the following PL/SQL procedure and pass it the value of GROUP_BY_COLUMN:

-:procedure conv_param (in_var IN char) is
+procedure conv_param (in_var IN char) is

 begin